 USTA Foundation Grant

 USTA Foundation awards grants to programs that support at-risk youth and people with disabilities through tennis and education programs designed to improve health, build character and strive for academic excellence.
 For additional information about submitting a grant proposal, please e-mail email@example.com or go online to www.ustafoundation.com.
-Grant application deadline will be the fall of 2017.

 Additional USTA Northern support may become available throughout the year.
 If you are unsure about whether or not funding is available to support your goals, please contact Christine Nickels at firstname.lastname@example.org or (952) 358-3290.